the1bit/cloudsteak/docs/readme.rst

 CloudSteak - Cloud Tools by The1bit
 --------------------------------------

-Change log - version 0.0.0.2
+Change log - version 0.0.0.5
 -----------------------------

 Requirements
 ------------

-* Linux OS
+* Linux OS or Windows OS

-You have to install before the first usage the followings:

 * Python (2.7 or 3.4)

+It will install the folowing rprerequisites:
 * Azure-Cli 2.0
 * AWS-Cli
+* docopt

 Basic install